daguro/stm32f3_discovery/code/tools/README.md

 Note that the FBS version and flags are protected by the checksum.
 The size of the overall signature block are controlled by the version and the functionality of the block are controlled by the flags, for example, when the block is a special load.
 These are not yet defined but are a part of the policy apparatus.

 The fbs\_version is a X.X.X.X number where each X is valued from 0-255 and refers to the version of the block being signed.
 The fbs\_length is the length of the binary signed by the hash or checksum.
 In this version, fbs\_block\_cksum covers from the fbs\_load\_address for fbs\_length bytes.
+Note that this entry may change if a different form of checksum or hash is used.
 The fbs\_entry\_point is defined by the code in the block as the routine that will transfer control to the new block.
 This routine does not return.
 It is assumed that the routine called via this entry point will reset the stack and initialize memory.

 Version 1 of the flash signature block is 32 bytes in length.
 The block should be increased in increments of 16 bytes, if only because dumping data in a 16 byte line seems to fit nicely in a low tech terminal window.